expressjs/expressjs.com/4x/en/api/app-path.md

-Returns the canonical path of the app.
+Returns the canonical path of the app, a string.

 ```js
 var app = express()